alka199/hospital-website/README.md

 # hospital-website
-This website was developed by me as a project during one month Internship using HTML & CSS.
+This website was developed  as a project during one month Internship using HTML & CSS.